Got Gardening Questions?

 Oroville, CA 95965

-You can also catch us in person at local farmers markets or at one of our information booths.
+Look for us at local farmers markets or at one of our information booths at community events.
 Check out where we'll be on the Events page.

 You never can tell what's at the root of the problem.
-Below are some questions we may ask when you call:
+Below are some questions we may ask when you contact us:

 - Name of plant

 - Frequency of watering

 - Sun exposure

 - Evidence of insects or other damage – check on both sides of leaves

 - Recent changes that may effect the plant (watering, fertilizing)

 Samples and photos related to your question are strongly encouraged.
 Drop them by the office any time, or email them to: email@example.com